 To participate in events sanctioned by Motorcycling Australia (MA) you are required to hold a current MA licence.
 Your licence also covers you under the association’s Personal Accident Insurance policy while competing or travelling to the event.
 Further information can be found on the MSA website.

 Types of Licences:

 If you have medical insurance, make sure that it covers you for the cost of ambulance transport.
 If not, you must join an ambulance scheme as the cost of ambulance transportation is very expensive.
-In most cases, it is not covered by medicare and is not covered under the Motorcycling SA insurance.
+It is not covered by medicare or your Personal Accident insurance.